-Ewing family of tumors (EFT) is a group of cancers that affect the bones or nearby soft tissue.
-Cancer occurs when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Depending on the type, EFT develops in different places.
-EFT includes:
+Ewing sarcoma is part of a group of cancers called the Ewing Family of Tumors that affect the bones or nearby soft tissue.
+Cancer occurs when healthy cells change and grow uncontrollably, forming a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.